Event Info » Course Details

 All participants will be organized into coloured corrals at the start line.
 Corral assignment will be based on the predicted finishing time you submitted when registering.
 On race day, look for the coloured flag that corresponds to the stripe on your bib.

-Your predicted finishing time is very important to ensure you start the event beside participants of a similar ability.
-If you are new to running it is sometimes hard to predict your time, so here are some guidelines to assist you:
+Your predicted finishing time is very important to ensure you start the event with participants of a similar ability.
+Please see below for guidelines to assist in determining your predicted finishing time.

 Competitive Age Category Runners — Age Category Prizing is awarded based on Chip Time.